hackoregon/btc-backend/README.md

 hackOregonBackEnd
 =================

-The back end consists of a postgres database and an OpenResty/Nginx server.
-This is put together in such a way that all endpoints can be built entirely inside of postgres functions.
-See the file install.sql for several examples of these endpoint functions, including get_top_committee_data().

-This repo contains all scripts needed to build hack oregon's back end in a vagrant virtual machine.
+Scripts to build hack oregon's back end in a vagrant virtual machine.

 To install the backend: